Antony Carbone

-Antony Deago Carbone (July 15, 1925 – October 7, 2020) was an American film and television actor.
+Antony Carbone (July 15, 1925 – October 7, 2020) was an Italian-American movie and television actor.

 Biography

-Carbone was born as Antonio Giuseppe Carmelo Carbone in Calabria, Italy on July 15, 1925.
-His family moved to Syracuse, New York when he was a young boy, and his name was changed to Antony Deago Carbone.
+Carbone was born in Calabria, Italy on July 15, 1925.
+His family relocated to Syracuse, New York when he was a young boy, and his name was changed to Antony Deago Carbone.
 The family later relocated to Los Angeles, California.

-After graduating from Los Angeles State College, he moved to New York City to study drama with Harold Clurman and Eva Le Gallienne.
-He started his professional acting career in small parts in various Broadway productions before moving into film and television.
+After graduating from Los Angeles State College, he relocated to New York City to study drama.
+He started his professional acting career with small parts in various Broadway productions before becoming involved with movies and television.

-He was probably best known for his supporting roles in several low-budget horror films by Roger Corman in the late 1950s and early 1960s.
-In 1968, Carbone appeared (credited as Anthony Carbone) as the first Mexican on The Big Valley, in the episode titled "Miranda."
+He was probably known best for his acting roles in several low-budget horror movies by Roger Corman during the late 1950s and early 1960s.
+In 1968, Carbone appeared (credited as Anthony Carbone) as the first Mexican character of the television series The Big Valley, for the episode titled "Miranda."

 From the mid-1980s, he worked as a stage director in Los Angeles.
 Carbone died in Long Beach, California in October 2020, at the age of 95.